memph1024/swapdex-documentation/docs/validator-guides/validator.md

 [Install]
 WantedBy=multi-user.target
 ```

+Hit ctrl+x and then hit Y to confirm save of the file.

 !!! hint
     If you want to add a more ports to enable RPC calls, a websocket or monitoring, you can set it up by including the following flags in line 6. `--prometheus-port` `--rpc-port` and `--ws-port`